 Africa in Fort Scott, Kansas [George Tivis](born: 1880 - died: 1900)

-Looking back in time using census records, there is the question of which George Tivis founded the settlement, because there were three African American men from Kentucky named George Tivis who lived in or near Fort Scott (Bourbon County), Kansas before the year 1900.
-The first one is listed in the 1885 Kansas State Census; George Tivis, was born around 1810 in Kentucky, and there was his wife L. Tivis, born around 1814 in South Carolina, and two other family members, A. Tivis and W. Tivis, both born in Kentucky.
-The family lived in Marion (Bourbon County), Kansas in 1885.
-They were among the more than 500 African Americans who were living in Fort Scott, Kansas, between 1880 and 1885, and about 77 of them were born in Kentucky.
+Looking back in time using census records, there is the question concerning which George Tivis founded the settlement because there were three African American men from Kentucky named George Tivis who lived in or near Fort Scott (Bourbon County), KS before the year 1900.
+The first one is listed in the 1885 Kansas State Census as George Tivis, , born around 1810 in Kentucky.
+His wife, L. Tivis, is listed as having been born around 1814 in South Carolina; two other family members, A. Tivis and W. Tivis, both born in Kentucky, are also listed in this household.
+The family lived in Marion (Bourbon County), KS in 1885.
+They were among the more than 500 African Americans living in Fort Scott between 1880 and 1885; about 77 of them were born in Kentucky.

 There were four African Americans with the last name Tivis, and of the four, Harry Tivis was the only one born in Kentucky [source: 1880 U.S. Federal Census]; therefore, George Tivis (born around 1810) was either not included in the 1880 censu, or had arrived sometime after the 1880 U.S. Census was taken.